-Bengal guv says procedure in summoning Assembly 'flawed', asks chief secy to respond in writing
+Bengal Guv says procedure in summoning Assembly 'flawed', asks chief secy to respond in writing

 The imbroglio over summoning the West Bengal Assembly for the Budget session continued on Tuesday with state Governor Jagdeep Dhankhar directing the chief secretary to respond in writing to the "flawed procedure" flagged by him on a state Cabinet decision seeking to summon the House on March 7.

-The Cabinet on Monday sent a fresh proposal to the governor for convening the assembly at 2 PM on March 7 after Dhankhar summoned the House at 2 AM on that day on the basis of a communiction that had earlier been sent to him.
+The Cabinet on Monday sent a fresh proposal to the Governor for convening the assembly at 2 PM on March 7 after Dhankhar summoned the House at 2 AM on that day on the basis of a communication that had earlier been sent to him.

 State authorities had said that the time of "2 AM" was a typographical error in the proposal that had been sent by the Cabinet and it should have been "2 PM".